EarthEngineering/EarthEngineering.github.io/_posts/2020-04-30-why-facetop.md

   <img src="/assets/magnetic_data_storage.jpg" alt="magnetic_data_storage">
 </div>

-Decrease in the size of Computers
+The pace of change is itself accelerating.
+It took us 3 to double the price performance of computing in 1900, 2 years in the middle of the century and we're now doubling it every one year.

 <div class="centered chart">
   <img src="/assets/decrease_in_size_of_computers.jpg" alt="decrease_in_size_of_computers">
 </div>

-As the cost and physical size of computing plummet and the capability skyrockets there are continuous opportunities to introduce computation into many different physical objects.
-This is known as the Internet of Things.
-Every single second 150 "smart" devices connect to the Internet of Things.

-The pace of change is itself accelerating.
-It took us 3 to double the price performance of computing in 1900, 2 years in the middle of the century and we're now doubling it every one year.

 ### Networking